k2controls/piRover02/sprint2/week10/index.md

   - Review RAM155 [piRover_drive.py](piRover_drive.py) solution
   - Use your understanding of classes along with the prior RAM155 code to create the Drive class.
   - create a test_drive.py file to test your Drive class.
 See patterns in prior examples.
-  - Report out at end of class session. -->
+  - **Submit both files by the end of the class session to the Moodle link provided.**

 ---

 ### Assignments